fullstack-development/developers-roadmap/backend/python/junior-2/python.md

 - What is a `decorator`?
 - What is a special syntax of functions decoration?
 - How to call the decorated function?
-- Is it possible to call decorated function without running code from wrapper?
+- Is it possible to call decorator function without running code from wrapper?
 - How is decorators work related to the lexical scoping?
 - Is it possible to wrap up the fuction with many decorators?
 If yes, how it works?
-- How to decorate function if it waits arguments?
+- How to decorate function if it accepts arguments?
 - In what cases can decorators be useful?

 #### Resources